m-afham/SmileToUnlock/README.md

 - Download the zip file, and copy and paste the "SmileLockVC" folder into your project.
 - You need to install the Lottie-ios ( https://github.com/airbnb/lottie-ios.git )  package to run animations.

+To show, write this line anywhere in your view controller
 ```Swift
  SmileLockVC.present(callingVC: self)
  ```